jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 Try  9: Sequence #4 took path a.
 Try 10: Sequence #4 took path a.

-Try 11: Sequence #4 took path a (shortened version where I stopped at step 6a after foo showed up in search results, then jumped to 10a.)
+Try 11: Sequence #4 took path a (shortened version where I stopped at step 6a after foo.docx showed up in search results, then jumped to 10a.)
 Try 12: Sequence #4 took path a (same as try 11)
 Try 13: Sequence #4 took path a (same as try 11)
 Try 14: Sequence #4 took path a (same as try 11)